AidySun/deep_learning/README.md

   [Common Activation Functions Cheatsheet](images/common_activation_functions_cheatsheet.png)

   * ReLU (Rectified Linear Unit)
+    - first choice when you are not sure which activation function to use
     - result range [0, +infinity)
     ```python
     g(z) = a = max(0, z)